Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

      2. On the left choose `P138` or `P825` (depending on which is more appropriate) as property
      3. On the right search the desired etymology to use as the value
 4. If none of these tags is present, you can either:
-   - Link the Wikidata object for the etymology to the element
+   - Link the Wikidata item for the etymology to the element
      1. Search the etymology on Wikidata
      2. If the Wikidata element for the etymology is not available you can create it [on this Wikidata page](https://www.wikidata.org/wiki/Special:NewItem) using the instructions on that page.
      3. Add to the OpenStreetMap element the `name:etymology:wikidata` or `subject:wikidata` tag (depending on the meaning of the etymology) with the Wikidata ID as value.
 Using the example above, if you want to state an element is named after Nelson Mandela you will need to add the tag `name:etymology:wikidata`=`Q8023`.
-   - If it is available link the Wikidata object for the element to the element and to the etymology object
+   - If it is available, link the Wikidata item for the element to the element itself and add the etymology to the item:
-     1. Search the Wikidata object for the element
+     1. Search the Wikidata item for the element
      2. If it is available add it to the element through the `wikidata` tag
-     3. Add the "named after" or "dedicated to" property to the Wikidata object as shown above
+     3. Add the "named after" or "dedicated to" property to the Wikidata item as shown above

 ## How to contribute to Open Etymology Map